 After finishing all the books i took GMAT prac test#2 and #1 repeated, as well as Manhatan CAT test #1, where i got 600 and was pretty shocked.
 However, the reason i scored so badly was that i was extremely slow on quant and even on verbal.
 Basically was guessing last 5-6 question in quant and verbal.

 Thus, i realized i have to put in a significant practice test effort to increase my speed.
-As a result i did all 6 Manhattan CATs, Knewton
+As a result i did all 6 Manhattan CATs, Knewton and Kaplan

 free tests and GMAT club quant tests.